keithalewis/math/simple.md

 fleqn: true
 abstract: |
  Every arbitrage-free pricing model is parameterized by a vector-valued martingale and a positive adapted process.
-There is no need to restrict models to Ito processes, use partial differential equations, or consider self-financing portfolios.
+There is no need to restrict models to Ito processes and use partial differential equations.
 There is also no need for utility functions or market equilibrium assumptions.
  In fact, there is no need for probability measures.
 The Unified Model involves only geometry, as was first pointed out by Stephen Ross.
-We do need the notion of algebras of sets in order to mathematically model partial information.
+We do need the notion of sample spaces and algebras of sets in order to mathematically model partial information.

- Market participants can only execute a finite number of trades.
- It is time to banish the mathematical fiction of continuous time trading and focus on problems practitioners find useful: when to re-hedge and what are the risk trade-offs.
+ It is time to banish the mathematical fiction of continuous time trading. should they get out of a position focus on problems practitioners find useful: when to re-hedge and what are the risk trade-offs.
+The Unified Model does not have any knobs for what even junior traders know: real-world probability matters.

 ...

 \newcommand{\Var}{\operatorname{Var}}